Radio Man

-Radio Man (or Radioman) (born 1951) is the nickname of a formerly homeless man in New York City who has become widely known from making over 100 cameo appearances in films and TV shows.
-His real name is Craig Castaldo (though he also goes by Craig Schwartz), but he is known as "Radio Man" due to the radio he often wears around his neck.
+Craig Castaldo, known as Radio Man (or Radioman) (born 1950), is an American extra known for making over 300 appearances as an extra in background in stage and screen.
+He is known for wearing a radio around his neck.

 He has made cameos in the TV series 30 Rock and It's Always Sunny in Philadelphia and in the films The Departed, Shutter Island, Just My Luck, Romance & Cigarettes, Elf, Two Weeks Notice, Glitter, Keeping the Faith, Godzilla, Ransom, Big Daddy, Mr. Deeds, The Secret Life of Walter Mitty, The Other Woman, The Bourne Trilogy, and other films and television shows.

-He is famous in New York and has been written about in The New York Times and the New York Daily News.
+He is famous in New York City and has been written about in The New York Times and the New York Daily News.
 Whoopi Goldberg took him to the Oscars as her guest one of the years she hosted.

 Biography

-Radio Man grew up in Brooklyn, was in the armed services, and worked for the U.S. Postal Service.
-He was homeless for about a year, but found a job at a newsstand in Manhattan and acquired subsidized housing in Brooklyn.
+Castaldo grew up in Brooklyn.
+He once worked for the U.S. Postal Service.
+Castaldo served in the Vietnam War.
+He was homeless for almost two years, staying at Penn Station.
+He found a job at a newsstand in Manhattan and acquired subsidized housing in Brooklyn.

 His first cameo occurred when he was asked to move so that a shot could be filmed at his newsstand.
 When he refused, he ended up in the scene.
-He began visiting movie sets in 1989, starting with The Fisher King.
+At the time, Castaldo was homeless and suffered from alcoholism.
+He would often heckle actors who passed by his newsstand.
+He began visiting movie sets in 1989, starting with The Fisher King, in which he met Robin Williams.
 He was able to locate film sets with the help of Teamsters or by finding "No Parking" signs that indicate an upcoming shoot.
-In the 1990s he was arrested and had a 6-month evaluation at a psychiatric hospital, but he continued to visit film sets after his release.
+In the 1990s when he was drinking he was arrested and had a 6-month evaluation at a psychiatric hospital, but he continued to visit film sets after his release.
+He gave up alcohol and has not had a drink since.
 As of 2004, he lived in Brooklyn and earned money from selling autographs as well as from his film appearances.

-According to The New York Times, he is a member of the Screen Actors Guild and "knows the whos, whens and wheres of just about every film production in New York."
+According to The New York Times, he is a life member of the Screen Actors Guild and "knows the whos, whens and wheres of just about every film production in New York."
 As an actor, he typically plays homeless or disheveled-looking characters.